rberger997/beautiful-jekyll/_posts/2018-07-30-cfb-project.md

     + Avg recruiting class score: **260.34**
     + Avg national class rank: **10.72**

-Past results tell us that a team needs to have a four year recruiting average of 260 to make the championship game and 275 to win it.
+Past results tell us that a team typically needs to have a four year recruiting average of 260 to make the championship game and 275 to win it.
 Looking ahead to the 2018 season, let's see which teams are national title contenders by these criteria.